 REQ REQUIREMENT COMPLETED A. Advertise the public hearing on the LHA website.
-10/12/2021 В. Advertise the public hearing in public postings.
-10/12/2021 C. provide access to the Proposed Annual Plan.
+11/14/2023 В. Advertise the public hearing in public postings.
+11/14/2023 C. Notify all LTO's and RAB, if there is one, of the hearing and N1/A provide access to the Proposed Annual Plan.
 N/A D. Post draft AP for tenant and public viewing.
-10/12/2021 E. Hold quarterly meeting with LTO or RAB to review the draft AP.
-N1 / A (Must occur before the LHA Board reviews the Annual Plan.)
+11/14/2023 E. Hold quarterly meeting with LTO or RAB to review the draft AP.
+N1/A (Must occur before the LHA Board reviews the Annual Plan.)
 N/A F. Annual Plan Hearing.
 Hosted by the LHA Board, with a quorum of members present.
 (For Boston, the Administrator will host the hearing.)
 G. Executive Director presents the Annual Plan to the Board.
 H. Board votes to approve the AP.
 (For Boston Housing Authority, the Administrator approves and submits the AP.)